Sabarinathanpr/Sabarinathanpr/README.md

-# Sabarinathan P R
+#HI, I'm Sabarinathan P R

-I'm a Third-year Electronics and Communication Engineering student at KPRIET, Coimbatore.
+I'm a Third-Year Electronics and Communication Engineering student at KPR Institute of Engineering and Technology (KPRIET), Coimbatore.

 I'm interested in Embedded Systems, IoT, Industrial Automation, and I'm currently exploring Edge AI and RTOS.